RobertBarachini/tic-tac-toe/README.md

 If you want to play it offline you can do so by downloading the `./src/site` folder and opening `index.html` in your browser.

+# Background

+Years ago when I was still in primary school (2010?)
+I wanted to create a website where you could play Tic-tac-toe.
+Since I didn't know much (anything) about JavaScript, the only logical conclusion was to hard code the game in HTML.
+After writing about 20 pages, it occurred to me that working like that was Sisyphean and so I abandoned the project to focus on creating cheesy graphics.
+Now that I know a little bit about programming and am, more importantly, even dumber, the time has come to bring the deranged project of the past to reality.
+Instead of writing each game state page by hand in Notepad, I let Python do the work for me.
+Thank you, Python.

+The generator plays the entire game and builds a tree of all possible games which is then read (and cached with numpy.save) by another script that builds HTML pages.
+Each unique game state is a new HTML page and future states are encoded in links.
+When you play the game by clicking the squares on the board you are traversing the game states as encoded by the program simply by using the HTTP protocol.

+Additionally, you could run a Minimax algorithm which reads the tree and returns optimal moves for each state which could then be similarly encoded in HTML links.
+This would make it possible to play against a perfect Tic-tac-toe AI.
+Each link would encode a future game state after the AI agent has “made a move”.
+There would be no real-time computation and yet the AI agent would be unbeatable.

 # Some stats

 Generated with `tictactoe.py`: